To be able to predict deficiencies on a safety program will enable safety professionals to address those deficiencies before an injury happens

 Predictive analytics employs multiple statistical techniques including machine learning, predictive modeling, and data mining to analyze data to make predictions about future events.
 This approach holds great promise in the field of EHSQ, with the potential to greatly reduce the risk of employee safety and health issues and enhance the protection of the environment.
 Some consider it the “holy grail” of EHSQ technology innovation.

 Medgate’s Analytics Program was launched in late 2016 as a multi-phased strategic initiative aimed at harnessing the power of over 6.5 million employee records and millions more data points, securely managed by Medgate on behalf of its industry leading customers.

-The Analytics Program is multi-phased with an initial focus on safety and includes an Advisory Committee of organizations committed to improving EHSQ program outcomes, including Tri-State Generation and Transmission Association, Whiting Petroleum, Southern Star Central Gas Pipeline, Westmoreland Coal Company, Shaw Industries Group, Inc., Toyota Engineering & Manufacturing America (TEMA), and Seattle City Light.
+With an initial focus on safety, Medgate has formed a Client Advisory Committee of organizations committed to improving EHSQ program outcomes, including Tri-State Generation and Transmission Association, Whiting Petroleum, Southern Star Central Gas Pipeline, Westmoreland Coal Company, Shaw Industries Group, Inc., Toyota Engineering & Manufacturing America (TEMA), and Seattle City Light.

 Over 2.9 million non-fatal workplace injuries were reported by private employers in 2015.
 Each lost time injury costs approximately $100,000; employers pay over $1 billion each week for direct workers’ compensations costs.
 Safety programs have evolved to address these challenges in ways such as employee portals and mobile apps to make it easier for safety professionals to analyze and improve their programs.
 However, many safety professionals remain frustrated because while they have access to the data, they don’t have the time or know-how to analyze it.
 Early analytics programs have been stymied by the lack of data science resources, inconsistencies in aggregated data, or sparseness of data about rare events like injuries or fatalities.